tolak/substrate-development-docker/README.md

 - validator1 is listen to ws port: 9944
 - validator2 is listen to ws port: 9955
 - validator3 is listen to ws port: 9966
+- validator4 is listen to ws port: 9977

-- parachain 200 is listen to ws port: 9988
+- validator5 is listen to ws port: 9988
-- parachian300 is listen to ws port: 9999
+- validator6 is listen to ws port: 9999

+- parachain 1001 is listen to ws port: 9111
+- parachian 1002 is listen to ws port: 9222
+- parachian 1002 is listen to ws port: 9333
+- parachian 1002 is listen to ws port: 9444

 > Note case binary file under polkadot-launch/bin is too large, so before build your own image contact me to get the right binary file.